 How will it affect community services like public libraries and recreation centers?

-Similarly, those public gathering places that are already being weakened by the internet will be further weakened.
+Similarly, those public gathering places that are already being weakened by the Internet will be further cut.
 And with public resources shifting into plague control, they will suffer a drop in funding.

 Unfortunately, I foresee a continued slide in our civic infrastructure and reduced taxpayer support for these functions.
-In the end, I suspect that our concerns post-crisis will be more basic: i.e., where can I live affordably and how can I access job and services safely.
+In the end, I suspect that our concerns post-crisis will be more basic: i.e., where can I live affordably and how can I access jobs and services safely?

 Provided by: Lou Corpuz-Bosshart, University of British Columbia [Note: Materials may be edited for content and length.]